 The solution to this catch-22 is to use the “conditional” set of waivers.
 These lien waivers are only effective when the “condition” — receiving payment — is satisfied.
 Thus, everyone goes away happy (and paid!) and the catch-22 situation is avoided.

-Think of all the ways that receiving a supposed “sure-thing” payment can go awry:
+Think of all the ways that receiving a supposed “sure-thing” payment can go wrong:

 - the check could bounce

-- the credit card charge could be disputed
+- a credit card charge could be disputed

 Anyone of those things happens and your lien rights will be irreversibly lost if you signed an unconditional lien waiver.
-For these reasons, we at Levelset advise people to ALWAYS use CONDITIONAL lien waivers.
+For these reasons, contractors should always use conditional lien waivers.

 The lien waiver document was supposed to be simple.
 It was supposed to be a receipt…a waiver of lien rights exchanged for a payment.
 Now, however, it’s a hot mess of legal traps and nuances.

 If you learn anything from reading about lien waivers, you must learn this: It is impossible to manage lien waivers without some tool.
-Just like you need a tool to manage mechanics liens, preliminary notices, and bond claim compliance, so too do you need a tool to manage the process of exchanging lien waivers.
+Just like you need a tool to manage mechanics liens, preliminary notices, and bond claim compliance, so too do you need a tool to manage lien waivers.
 Don’t underestimate this need!

 Downloading a lien waiver form is a good quick fix, but it is not a solution to organizing and managing all your waivers.
-Levelset makes it easy for companies that exchange lien waivers regularly to manage all their lien waivers in one place.
+You need, instead, some type of lien waiver software application or tool.
+Levelset makes it easy for companies that exchange lien waivers regularly to track all their lien waivers in one place.
+You can explore other tools in our review of the 5 Best Lien Waiver Tools.

 With a free Levelset account, you can exchange unlimited lien waivers.
 Send signed waivers to your customers, or request waivers from your customers and vendors.
 Collect all the waivers you receive in one place whether they come by mail or email, so you can track waiver status and take next steps.
 Levelset makes lien waivers easy, fast, and collaborative for everyone ranging from suppliers and contractors to lenders and property owners.